ZenWaveCapital/zenwavecapital.github.io/engines/a.md

 <img src="/zenwave-a-12-secs.gif" width="700">

-ZenWave A is a **12-year structural USDJPY breakout engine** built using rigorous institutional-grade Walk-Forward Analysis.
+ZenWave A is a **12-year structural USDJPY breakout engine** built using rigorous, institutional-style Walk-Forward Analysis.
 It forms the **foundation** of the ZenWave portfolio.

 ---